brandur/facts-canonical/categories/big-dig.md

 * As the result of deaths and design flaws, the consortium that oversaw the project agreed to pay $407M in restitution, and several smaller companies agreed to pay a combined sum of ~$51M.
 * 62% reduction in vehicle hours of travel on I-93, the airport tunnels, and the connection from Storrow Drive.
 The savings were estimated at $166M value in 2004-2005.
 However, a 2008 _Boston Globe_ report asserted that travel time for many commuters actually increased due to demand induced by increased road capacity.
 * Has an Operations Control Center (OCC) that monitors the road.
+* Public safety workers have called the walkway safety handrails in the tunnels "ginsu guarrails", because the square-off edges on support posts have caused mutilations and deaths of passengers from crashed vehicles.
+After an 8th reported death involving the rails, officials announced plans to remove some of the dangerous fixtures.